Thanks!

 Payment mechanisms

-1. Via your app store (Apple or Google Play)
+1. Via your app store (Apple App Store or Google Play)

 2. Directly through the app

-Direct payments can be made by loading your credit card details into the app itself, for example paying for a taxi ride on Uber, your takeaway meal on GrubHub, or making a purchase on an eCommerce app for a physical item.
+Direct payments can be made by loading your credit card details into the app itself: for example, paying for a taxi ride on Uber, ordering your takeaway meal on GrubHub, or buying a new dress on ASOS.

 3. Third party